cyberduck5/linux-setup/README.md

 # Linux automatic setup
-This script automatically installs all the dependencies needed.
+This script automatically installs all the dependencies I personally need.